sheerun/rspec-gherkin/README.md

 4. Notifies if any specs have no matching features/scenarios
 5. Marks specs as pending if matching feature has been tagged as `@updated`
 6. Provides RSpec messages, indicating location of feature and spec files.
+7. Extracts examples from Scenario Outlines and passes them to specs.

 ## License